-Like in the trading of stocks, you can set a variety of different orders when trading cryptocurrency.
+Like in general stock trading, you can set a variety of different orders when trading cryptocurrency.
 Different orders allow traders to trade cryptocurrencies either manually, semi-automatically or automatically under different market conditions and with lesser efforts.

 Additionally, you might be interested in knowing the different types of orders because different crypto exchanges, broker and trading platforms have different requirements and fee structures that sometimes depend on order types.